jmkendallbar/ecophys-ecoviz/README.md

 ## Start to finish - Running the pipeline on a new seal (or a new animal)

 1. This requires an EDF file.
 To start, make sure you know what channels are inside your input .EDF file.
 The most important for this pipeline are the desired EEG and ECG channels, as well as Pressure (or Depth), MagZ, and ODBA (if applicable).
 To set these channels, create a JSON file named config.json (you can put it anywhere but inside data/interim would work well), with the following content:
+    - You can change any preferences you would like to, but most importantly make sure to set *ECG Channel* and *EEG Channel*.
+For Pressure, MagZ, and ODBA, if you have the channel data in your EDF, then change the value to whatever your channel is named.
+If you do not have one or all of these channels, you can set the value to *null* (without quotes, otherwise the program will look for a channel named "null").

 ```
 {
-    'ECG Channel': 'ECG_Raw_Ch1', # ECG Channel
-    'EEG Channel': 'EEG_ICA5', # EEG Channel
-    'Pressure Channel': 'Pressure', # Pressure/Depth
-    'GyrZ Channel': 'GyrZ', # Gyroscope Z
-    'ODBA Channel': 'ODBA', # Overall dynamic body acceleration
-    'Step Size': 1, # Step size in seconds to perform feature calculations (if 1, returned data will be 1 Hz, if 2, returned data will be 0.5 Hz)
-    'Heart Rate Search Radius': 200, # Search radius in sample points (this number is affected by frequency of data) to search for R peaks in heart rate
-    'Heart Rate Filter Threshold': 200, # Heart rate BPM threshold above which to throw out values and fill with surrounding values (for sensor noise)
-    'Pressure Freq': 25, # Frequency of Pressure data
-    'Pressure Calculation Window': 30, # Window size in seconds to use for pressure mean and standard deviation
-    'ODBA Freq': 25, # Frequency of ODBA data
-    'ODBA Calculation Window': 30, # Window size in seconds to use for ODBA mean and standard deviation
-    'GyrZ Freq': 25, # Frequency of GyrZ data
-    'GyrZ Calculation Window': 30, # Window size in seconds to use for GyrZ mean and standard deviation
+    "ECG Channel": "ECG_Raw_Ch1",
+    "EEG Channel": "EEG_ICA5",
+    "Pressure Channel": "Pressure",
+    "GyrZ Channel": "GyrZ",
+    "ODBA Channel": "ODBA",
+    "Step Size": 1,
+    "Heart Rate Search Radius": 200,
+    "Heart Rate Filter Threshold": 200,
+    "Pressure Freq": 25,
+    "Pressure Calculation Window": 30,
+    "ODBA Freq": 25,
+    "ODBA Calculation Window": 30,
+    "GyrZ Freq": 25,
+    "GyrZ Calculation Window": 30,
-    'YASA EEG Epoch Window Size': 30, # Window size in seconds to use for YASA feature epochs
+    "YASA EEG Epoch Window Size": 30,
-    'YASA EEG Welch Window Size': 4, # Window size in seconds to use for YASA welch power spectral density calculation
+    "YASA EEG Welch Window Size": 4,
-    'YASA EEG Step Size': 1, # Step size in seconds of windows for YASA epochs
+    "YASA EEG Step Size": 1,
-    'YASA Heart Rate Epoch Window Size': 60, # Window size in seconds to use for YASA heart rate feature epochs
+    "YASA Heart Rate Epoch Window Size": 60,
-    'YASA Heart Rate Welch Window Size': 4, # Window size in seconds to use for YASA heart rate welch power spectral density calculation
+    "YASA Heart Rate Welch Window Size": 4,
-    'YASA Heart Rate Step Size': 1, # Step size in seconds of windows for YASA heart rate epochs
+    "YASA Heart Rate Step Size": 1
 }
 ```

-    - You can change any preferences you would like to, but most importantly make sure to set *ECG Channel* and *EEG Channel*.
-For Pressure, MagZ, and ODBA, if you have the channel data in your EDF, then change the value (not the key) to whatever your channel is named.
-If you do not have one or all of these channels, you can set the value to *null* (without quotes, otherwise the program will look for a channel named "null").

-2. Call `feature_generation.py [-i PATH_TO_INPUT_EDF] [-o PATH_TO_OUTPUT_FEATURES_CSV] [-l PATH_TO_HYNPOGRAM_CSV] [-c PATH_TO_CONFIG_JSON]`
+2. Run `python feature_generation.py [-i PATH_TO_INPUT_EDF] [-o PATH_TO_OUTPUT_FEATURES_CSV] [-l PATH_TO_HYNPOGRAM_CSV] [-c PATH_TO_CONFIG_JSON]`
     - -l is optional, so if you wish to generate features and make predictions with a pre-built model, use it without a hypnogram file, but if you wish to build a model with these generate features, you must provide a hypnogram file to -l for the next steps to function properly

-3.
+3. Run `python build_model_LGBM.py build_model_LGBM.py [-i INPUT] [-o OUTPUT] [-c MATRIX]`

+4. Run `python feature_generation_extended.py [-i INPUT] [-d OUTPUT_DIR] [-o FILE_NAME] [-e EEG] [-c ECG] [-l LABELS]`
+    - This step allows you to build a model that include the features calculated at a wide variety of epoch and welch window sizes, and also also you to calculated the "refined model", which only include the best welch and epoch sizes for each sleep state

+5. Run `python build_extended_model_LGBM.py [-b BASIC_FEATURES] [-e EEG_FEATURES] [-c ECG_FEATURES] [-o OUTPUT] [-m MATRIX] [-v VIZ_FOLDER]`
+    - This step builds a model that includes all the features generation in step 4 (as long as LightGBM finds the features to be useful)
+    - This step also generates all of the feature importance plots that can be seen (as generate from the seal Wednesday) in the notebook *04_lgbm_feature_discovery.ipynb*

+6. Run `python build_refined_model_LGBM.py build_refined_model_LGBM.py [-i INPUT] [-o OUTPUT]`
+    - This step will output a features file containing only features generated with a setting found to be the most important for one of the sleep states
+    - It will also save a confusion matrix to wherever the model is saved.